softkave/fimidara-server-node/notes/now.md

 - [ ] For tests, have a local cache of mem data that can quickly be loaded instead of fetching from db.
 Maybe it'll help tests run faster and use less memory.
 Or use Jest's global to pass same context around.
 - [ ] Predefined resize pipelines
 - [ ] Public access op for files
-- [ ] Get version of readFile, we currently only have Post
 - [ ] Mem, shard by workspace and other fields
 - [ ] Accepted collaboration requests should be put in their own space
 - [ ] Limit assigned permissions depth to 10